Select your location

 Make it a reality

 When you have more than a few years on your side, investing — rather than saving — for a goal might be the path to success.
 The market’s potential for higher long-term returns could mean you need to set aside less to meet your goal than if you put your money into a savings account or CD.
-Keep in mind, however, that there is additional risk with investing and, unlike many bank products, your money is not insured and you can lose money.
+Keep in mind, however, that there is additional risk with investing, and unlike many bank products, your money is not insured and you can lose money.

 Check your calendar

 Some goals, like paying for a child’s college education, have a specific deadline.
 Others, such as the resources to start your own business, may be more flexible.
-How much time you have before you’ll need your money will play a big role in identifying your best investment strategy, as well as how much risk is right for you.
+How much time you have before you’ll need your money will play a big role in identifying your investment strategy, as well as how much risk is right for you.

 Update your goal